sethigeet/TestCaseUploaderPortal/README.md

 # Test Case Uploading Portal

-This is a `fullstack application` that allows people to `test their code`.
+This is a `fullstack application` that helps people to `test their code`.

 ## Prerequisites